drexlerd/Loki/README.md

 ATTENTION: Loki's testing framework must be stronger, and Loki itself must still be tested in production.
 Therefore, we strongly advise against using it already.
 However, we are thankful for all kinds of feedback, suggestions, and feature requests.

 Loki is a C++17 library for efficient syntactic and semantic parsing of PDDL files.
 Loki implements exhaustive error handling to provide meaningful clang-style messages for syntactic, semantic, and modeling errors.
-The resulting PDDL objects are structurally uniquely constructed immutable pointer objects stored in persistent and continuous memory to enable hashing in constant time, equality comparison in constant time, and cache efficient data access.
+The resulting PDDL objects are structurally uniquely constructed immutable pointer objects stored in persistent and continuous memory to enable hashing in constant time, equality comparison in constant time, and cache-efficient data access.

 ## Supported PDDL Requirements